sheliak/galah_tools/README.md

 ```python
 s.shift(rv, linearize=True)
 ```
 Shift for `rv`, given in km/s.
 If `linearize=True`, linearize the wavelength scale.
-If False it will remain as is after the rv shift is applied, regardless the `linearize` parameter when opening the spectra in the first place.
+If False it will remain as is after the rv shift is applied, regardless the `linearize` parameter when opening the spectrum in the first place.

 ###Add noise
 ```python